Gauge theory for string algebroids: Moduli metric and infinitesimal Donaldson-Uhlenbeck-Yau

 and therefore \eqref{eq:liftingcondinf2} implies the last two equations in \eqref{eq:Calabillinear0}.
 Thus, the tangent to $\mu_\ell^{-1}(0)\subset \cW^0_+$ is characterized by the linear equations \eqref{eq:Calabillinear+int}. \end{proof}

-We denote by ${\bf L} (\dot \om, \dot b, \dot a)$ the differential operator defined by the left hand side of equations \eqref{eq:Calabillinear+int}.
+We denote by ${\bf L} (\dot \om, \dot b, \dot a)$ the differential operator defined by the left-hand side of equations \eqref{eq:Calabillinear+int}.
 We turn next to the study of the infinitesimal action, in order to define a complex.
-From the proof of Lemma \ref{lem:WA}, we can identify elements $\zeta\in \Lie \cH$ with pairs
+From the proof of Proposition \ref{prop:mmapCalabil}, we can identify elements $\zeta\in \Lie \cH$ with pairs